microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/ediscoverycase-close.md

 Namespace: microsoft.graph

-Closes an eDiscovery case, see [Close a case](https://docs.microsoft.com/microsoft-365/compliance/close-or-delete-case#close-a-case) to learn more.
+Close an eDiscovery case.
+For details, see [Close a case](/microsoft-365/compliance/close-or-delete-case#close-a-case).

 ## Permissions